-Lake Michigan, where traffic must be channeled into narrow areas between Lake Michigan and the inland lakes.
-In addition to geography, a growing population in a region dependent on private vehicles for the majority of transportation needs means that daily errand and commute trip times are increasing in the region.
-Tourism, too, plays a role in congestion, as visitors travel, largely by car, to travel throughout the region on roads that are designed for a smaller yearround population.
+visitors travel, largely by car, to travel throughout the region on roads that are designed for a smaller year-round population.
 As the population, tourism, and related traffic grow in the region, traffic congestion will continue to be a central issue in transportation planning.

 There are two kinds of traffic congestion: recurring and non-recurring.
 Non-recurring congestion is caused from things such as an accident, construction, or inclement weather.
 Non-recurring traffic congestion, while a major contributor to traffic delays, is usually not a focus of transportation planning efforts.
 Recurring traffic congestion is due to over capacity, or traffic volumes higher than those for which the road is designed, that causes predictable traffic delays.
 Most recurring traffic congestion occurs in urban areas, but as the region continues its growth, predictable traffic congestion will be a major factor in effective transportation planning.
-The current SLRP names three Northwest Lower Michigan road corridors as "highest significance" in regard to traffic congestion management: US-131 (Wexford, Kalkaska, Antrim, Charlevoix, and Emmet counties), M-72 (Antrim, Grand Traverse, and Kalkaska counties) and US-31(Manistee, Benzie, Grand Traverse, Antrim, Charlevoix and Emmet counties).
+The current SLRP names three of the six-county region's road corridors as "highest significance" in regard to traffic congestion management: US-131 (Wexford, Kalkaska, and Antrim counties), M-72 (Antrim, Grand Traverse, and Kalkaska counties) and US-31(Benzie, Grand Traverse, and Antrim counties).

-For the most part in the region, the road network is adequate to carry traffic volumes through most months of the year; however, there are selected areas of congestion during the summer, particularly in the urban areas of Traverse City and Petoskey.
+For the most part in the region, the road network is adequate to carry traffic volumes through most months of the year; however, there are selected areas of congestion during the summer, particularly in the urban area of Traverse City.

 In the Traverse City area, east-west routes carry the greatest volumes of traffic.
-Major east-west routes include Grandview Parkway (US-31, M-72, M-37), Eighth Street/Fourteenth Street and South Airport Road.
-Major northsouth routes include M-22, Division Street (US-31, M-37), Cass Road/ Street, Woodmere Street/ Barlow Street, Garfield Road, Center Road (M-37) and Three Mile Road.
-In the Petoskey area, significant congestion is experienced on US-31, US-131 and portions of M-119.
+Major east-west routes include Grandview Parkway (US-31, M-72, M-37), Eighth Street/ Fourteenth Street and South Airport Road.
+Major north-south routes include M-22, Division Street (US-31, M-37), Cass Road/Street, Woodmere Street/ Barlow Street, Garfield Road, Center Road (M-37) and Three Mile Road.
+In the Petoskey area, significant congestion is experienced on U.S. 31, U.S. 131 and portions of M-119.
 All of these roads are very near or above their design capacity, particularly during the busy summer months.
 Additionally, many of the roadways were developed with uncontrolled access, resulting in multiple driveways onto the road, which can cause traffic backups and safety concerns.
 Generally speaking, traffic crashes on these corridors are predominately rear-end crashes that involve turning movements.

-Other areas of traffic congestion include the regional Lake Michigan shoreline communities of Manistee, Frankfort, Empire, Leland, Northport, Suttons Bay, Elk Rapids and Charlevoix.
+Other areas of traffic congestion include the regional Lake Michigan shoreline communities of Frankfort, Empire, Leland, Northport, Suttons Bay, and Elk Rapids.
 For these areas in particular, the summer tourist season brings traffic volumes significantly higher than average.
-In some communities, the primary commercial corridor is also a state highway, and in the busy summer season, high traffic
+In some communities, the primary commercial corridor is also a state highway, and in the busy summer season, high traffic volumes can affect local businesses.
+A challenge to addressing summer peak traffic congestion is whether to expand capacity to meet a relatively short period of high demand.